 Obtaining API key

-You can obtain YOUR_API_KEY from
+You can obtain YOUR_API_KEY from account information screen.

 Click Generate API key button to generate new key.
+After generation the key will be displayed

-of time - you should copy it and store in safe place.
-For this guide
+on screen for short period of time - you should copy it and store in

-lets assume this is our generated key: 1VS3lrNBp8UBB3eBBMWAWynHWh7KtiyuMKVJ4HiQ377c1d69
+safe place.
+For this guide lets assume this is our generated key: 1VS3lrNBp8UBB3eBBMWAWynHWh7KtiyuMKVJ4HiQ377c1d69

 Testing connection

-In order to test API connection lets send GET query to
+In order to test API connection lets send GET query to /api/user

-/api/user endpoint which returns various information about
+endpoint which returns various information about user's account:

 import requests